Bible Lesson on Creation for Kids (Genesis 1)

 LESSON OVERVIEW

-Theme: God Made Me & Everything
+Theme: God Made Me & I am good.

 Bible Story: Creation – Genesis 1